HOLINESS UNTO THE LORD (EXCERPT OF THE TABERNACLE OF THE CONGREGATION)

 We understand that a person is written in the Book of Life on the basis of his confession of faith in Christ.
 However, the individual must live a victorious Christian life if he is to maintain his place in the Book of Life.

-“I will not blot out his name out of the book of life.”
+“I will not blot out his name from the book of life.”
 It is possible to have one’s name blotted from the Book of Life.

 Salvation is the reconstruction of the human being according to the pattern of God’s image.
 Without such transformation grace can become an empty form, an excuse for sinful behavior, a license to practice immorality.
 If the life is not noticeably being reconstructed, how do we know that the person actually has come to Christ?
 By his words?
 The Christian testimony consists of more than words.

-It is necessary that a person confess with his mouth that Christ is his Lord because by the mouth confession is made unto salvation.
+It is necessary that a person confess with his mouth that Christ is his Lord because by the mouth confession is made to salvation.

 But a life that is undergoing a transformation from the works of the flesh to the fruit of the Holy Spirit—that is more than mere words.
 That is visible proof that the Son of God is dwelling in the heart.
 Let us not be deceived.
 Christians can be identified by the moral fruit they bear.